 "I suggest...the term Genetics, which sufficiently indicates that our labours are devoted to the elucidation of the phenomena of heredity and variation."
 William Bateson in his address to the Third Conference on Hybridisation, 1906

 All F, E and D Block pupils study Biology to IGCSE level (Edexcel).
-This academically rigorous course covers a diverse range of topics and provides a stimulating and challenging experience in which practical investigation and modern day contexts play prominent roles.
+This academically rigorous course covers a diverse range of topics and provides a stimulating and challenging experience in which underlying principles and practical investigation play prominent roles.
 The IGCSE course lays an optimum foundation for further success at A level and beyond.

 Practical work is an integral part of the two-year course with 12 core practicals required for the final exams.
 The 12 practicals are visited in different contexts to ensure pupils have the skills for future biological study and to excel in the written exams.

 A significant number of pupils go on to study a variety of Biology related degrees at university including Medicine, Dentistry, Veterinary Science, Natural Sciences, Biological Sciences, Biochemistry, Pharmacy, Genetics, Biomedical Sciences and Physiotherapy.

 OUTSIDE THE CLASSROOM